 Important: You must remove these covers immediately after the storm passes, or your system will not generate power.
 Never use covers on a roof-mounted system during a storm, as climbing a wet roof in high winds is incredibly dangerous.

-If the worst happens and a severe storm damages your array, follow these steps:
+If a severe weather alert is issued for your area, follow these steps:

 Frequently Asked Questions (FAQ)